The M.D./Ph.D. Program design is:

 - Three or four years of graduate education and completion of dissertation.

-- Medical school for the completion of years three and four (students may choose to conduct their clinicals at either the OUHSC Oklahoma City or Tulsa campus), including the successful completion of USMLE Step 2.
+- Medical school for the completion of years three and four must be completed at the OUHSC Oklahoma City campus, including the successful completion of USMLE Step 2.

 - Participation in the National Resident Matching Program (NRMP).

-Prior to the three years of graduate education and as early as the first year of medical school, the student may select a department or area of study.
+Prior to the years of graduate education and as early as the first year of medical school, the student may select a department or area of study.
 Upon acceptance to the laboratory or program, the academic advising process is assumed by the individual designated as the Graduate Liaison for the department or program.
 The major professor selection must have the approvals of the M.D./Ph.D.
 Program directors and the departmental program.
 It is customary for the department to appoint an advisory committee to meet the student's needs.
+All M.D./Ph.D. students are required to submit an application for an F30 Award from the National Institutes of Health.

 Completion of the graduate program returns the student to the counsel of the medical school faculty.
 For purposes of career selection and advice for residency programs, the student will select or can be assigned additional faculty who serve as resources to the student.